microsoft/llvm-mctoll/README.md

 `llvm-mctoll -d <binary>`

+The raised result is generated as `<binary>-dis.ll`.

+To check the correctness of `<binary>-dis.ll`
+1. compile `<binary>-dis.ll` to an executable (or to a shared library if `<binary>` is a shared library) using `clang`.
+2. run the resulting executable (or use the resulting shared library `<binary>-dis` in place of `<binary>`) to verify that its execution behavior is identical to that of the original `<binary>`.

+Tests in the tool repository are written following the above described methodology.

 To print debug output:

 `llvm-mctoll -d -print-after-all <binary>`

 ## Build and Test

-Run the tests by invoking 'make check-mctoll' or 'ninja check-mctoll'
+Run the tests by invoking `make check-mctoll` or `ninja check-mctoll`

+At present, the development and testing are done on Ubuntu 18.04.
+It is expected that build and test would work on Ubuntu 16.04, 17.04 and 17.10.

 # Current Status

 The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.

+Support for code generated for `switch` statement needs to be added.

+Raising of C++ binaries needs to be added.

 # Contributing